uswah-afzal/asgn_1_015/README.md

 ### Prerequisites
 - Ensure you have GCC installed on your system for compiling C programs.
-- A Unix-like terminal (Linux or macOS) or Git Bash for Windows.
+- A Unix-like terminal Git Bash for Windows.

 ### Clone the Repository
 To clone the repository, run the following command in your terminal: